 Yes.
-There is the option pre-purchase tickets (by clicking here) which will allow super quick entry into the Festival via the ‘Pre Sale Tickets’ entry lines.
+There is the option to pre-purchase tickets which will allow super quick entry into the Festival via the ‘Pre Sale Tickets’ entry lines.

-Tickets are also available at all the gates.
-A small $5 entry fee for adults will be taken to contribute to maintaining the critical security and crowd management costs in every effort to offer festival-goers the utmost comfort and safety.
+Small number of tickets are also available at all the gates but we strongly advise to pre-purchase tickets to avoid disappointment.
+A small $15 entry fee for adults will be taken to contribute to maintaining the critical security and crowd management costs in every effort to offer festival-goers the utmost comfort and safety.
 Children under 12 free of charge.

 If you live within the festival precinct, please read this resident information about how to collect your Festival badge.

 Tickets are non-refundable unless in a case of cancellation or posteponement by the Organisers.
 In this case ticketholders will be able to contact Oztix to process a refund, or hold on to their ticket for the postponed date.

 Are kids aged 12 and under allowed in free?

 Yes.
 They should also be in the company of a parent or adult guardian at all times.

 Yes, we welcome all ages on the day and have developed an entertainment program to satisfy most ages groups and tastes.

 Are under-18s allowed into bars or licenced areas?